Our Science – Wiener Website

 Examples of some current research initiatives include:

-An Exploratory Study of the Use of Five Wishes as a Tool for Advanced Care Planning in Adolescents and Young Adults with High Risk Cancer and HIV Disease
+Voicing My CHOiCES as a Tool for Advanced Care Planning in Young Adults with Metastatic, Recurrent, or Progressive Cancer

 A Multi-Institutional Pilot Study of the Perceptions of Support and Perceived Stress of Lone Parents of Children with Cancer